+- NFPA 1971/CSA

+Z195 performance

+requirements are

+based on new,

+unworn Footwear and

+Composites.
+Useful

+life varies depending

+on, conditions of

+wear, maintenance,

+and storage.

-- NFPA 1971, NFPA 1992 (as contained in NFPA 1990) and CSA Z195 performance requirements are based on new, unworn Footwear and Composites.
-Useful life varies depending on, conditions of wear, maintenance, and storage. - Footwear more than five (5) years old and made to earlier versions of the NFPA Standard are highly likely to have exceeded their useful life and must be retired!
+- Footwear more than five (5) years old and made to earlier versions of the NFPA Standard are highly likely to have exceeded their useful life and must be retired!